 Except for the election of the Chair of the Board of Directors and the members of the Remuneration and Nomination Committee (which are to be elected by the general meeting), the Board of Directors determines its own organization.
-It elects the Lead Independent Director and the chair of the Remuneration and Nomination Committee from among those Directors elected to the Remuneration and Nomination Committee at the general meeting, the chair and members of the other Committees, and appoints a secretary who does not need to be a member of the Board of Directors.
+It elects from among one of the independent Directors the Lead Independent Director and the chair of the Remuneration and Nomination Committee (from among those Directors elected to the Remuneration and Nomination Committee at the general meeting).
+Furthermore, it elects the chair and members of the other Committees as well as appoints a secretary (who does not need to be a shareholder or a member of the Board of Directors).

 Each Committee generally comprises two or more members of the Board of Directors with its own charter governing its duties and responsibilities.
+These Charters are regularly reviewed and amended as required.
 The Committees have no decision-making authority of their own (unless provided with such authority by a special resolution of the Board of Directors) and generally act in advisory and preparatory capacities.
 The Board of Directors remains ultimately responsible for the tasks delegated to the Committees by Swiss law, the Articles of Association or the Organizational Regulations.

-The Board of Directors may form additional ad-hoc working groups and standing committees for particular areas within the scope of its duties to deal with specific issues.
-In 2023, no such additional ad-hoc or standing committees were formed.
+The Board of Directors may form additional ad-hoc and standing committees for particular areas within the scope of its duties to deal with specific issues.
+In 2024, no additional ad-hoc or standing committees were formed.

 At least annually, the Board reviews its own performance, as well as the performance of each of the Committees.
 Such anonymous assessments seek to evaluate the Board's contribution to the Group and determine whether each of the Board and the Committees function effectively and efficiently.
 In addition, these assessments aim to improve governance, identify gaps in skill sets and diversity, as well as define future priorities for the Group.
-The assessments are reviewed and adjusted as appropriate on an annual basis by the Remuneration and Nomination Committee.
-For 2023, the self-assessments were prepared by the Company based on customary industry evaluations and questionnaires.
+The assessments are reviewed on an annual basis by the Remuneration and Nomination Committee, which periodically considers together with the Board an external evaluation.
+For 2024, the self-assessments were prepared by the Company based on customary industry evaluations and questionnaires.
 Following the completion of the assessments, the Board of Directors reviews the results and discusses areas or opportunities for improvement.